Once a retail shrine, flagship stores lose their shine

 Rents have swelled so much, however, that many retailers can no longer justify the high price, especially as more shoppers shift their spending online and physical stores lose foot traffic.

-CoStar Group, a real estate research firm, examined retail leasing at luxury corridors in seven cities: Miami’s Lincoln Road, Los Angeles’s Golden Triangle, Chicago’s Magnificent Mile, Washington D.C.’s Georgetown district, Boston’s Newbury Street, Manhattan’s Fifth Avenue and San Francisco’s Union Square.
-It found the vacancy rate shot up to 7% last year from 3% in 2017 — greater than the 4% those areas saw in the Great Recession.
+CoStar Group, a real estate research firm, examined retail leasing at luxury corridors in seven cities: Miami’s Lincoln Road, Beverly Hills’ Golden Triangle, Chicago’s Magnificent Mile, Washington, D.C.’s, Georgetown district, Boston’s Newbury Street, Manhattan’s Fifth Avenue and San Francisco’s Union Square.
+It found the vacancy rate shot up to 7 percent last year from 3 percent in 2017 – greater than the 4 percent those areas saw in the Great Recession.

 Last year, the net number of retail square footage lost in these corridors topped 353,000, surpassing the 214,000 loss of square feet seen in 2009.
-The loss was exaggerated by Macy’s closing of its big store in San Francisco’s Union Square, but CoStar found that excluding that store, every high-end shopping corridor it tracked saw a weakening trend.
+The loss was exaggerated by Macy’s selling of the I. Magnin portion of its flagship store at Union Square in San Francisco.
+But CoStar found that excluding even that move, every high-end shopping corridor it tracked saw a weakening trend.

 Still, flagship stores aren’t dead.
 Many retailers like Nike and Levi are embracing new versions that beckon shoppers with less merchandise and more high-tech experiences.